VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

   -maxConcurrentInserts int
     	The maximum number of concurrent insert requests.
 The default value should work for most cases, since it minimizes memory usage.
 The default value can be increased when clients send data over slow networks.
 See also -insert.maxQueueDuration (default 12)
   -memory.allowedBytes size
     	Allowed size of system memory VictoriaMetrics caches may occupy.
 This option overrides -memory.allowedPercent if set to a non-zero value.
 Too low a value may increase the cache miss rate usually resulting in higher CPU and disk IO usage.
-Too high a value may evict too much data from OS page cache resulting in higher disk IO usage
+Too high a value may evict too much data from the OS page cache resulting in higher disk IO usage
     	Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 0) -memory.allowedPercent float
     	Allowed percent of system memory VictoriaMetrics caches may occupy.
 See also -memory.allowedBytes.
 Too low a value may increase cache miss rate usually resulting in higher CPU and disk IO usage.
 Too high a value may evict too much data from the OS page cache which will result in higher disk IO usage (default 60)